-The 1967 start of production (SOP) standard (and telescoping) Corvette columns were part of the General Motors steering shaft recalls.
-Since the 1967 Chevrolet Chassis Repair Manual was already in print, it does not show or discuss any of the new parts required by the recall.
+Right after start of production in 1967 the lower steering column bearings and steering shafts of both the standard (and telescoping) Corvette steering columns were revised.
+Since the 1967 Chevrolet Chassis Repair Manual was already in print, it does not show or discuss any of the revised parts.
 Unfortunately, the 1968 manual was updated in a somewhat haphazard manner and is not entirely correct either.
-Since the early 1967 steering columns should all have been recalled and updated, I will not address the early steering shafts, adjusters, or lower bearings.
+Since the early 1967 steering columns were few in number and parts are quite rare, I will not address the early steering shafts, adjusters, or lower bearings.